lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 After uploading mentioned dataset into pgAdmin data were processed using **PostgreSQL** ("eco_tables.sql") resulting in six **csv files** (folder "clean data").

+**!Important clarification: real expenses are bigger than the shown values — the information about the amount of expenses is not available for all transactions, but only for "public-available" ("verejny") (see column "duvernost" in eco_expenses.csv)!**

 # Executive Summary

-Environmental protection expenditures grew from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024, indicating a **substantial increase** in investments and prioritization of environmental initiatives. **Waste Management and Wastewater Management dominate funding**, reflecting a current focus on managing and treating waste over other environmental programs.
+Based on public-available information, environmental protection expenditures grew from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024, indicating a **substantial increase** in investments and prioritization of environmental initiatives. **Waste Management and Wastewater Management dominate funding**, reflecting a current focus on managing and treating waste over other environmental programs.
 Most spending is **operational** and heavily supported by **non-financial enterprises**, highlighting reliance on private-sector contributions.
 Some programs, particularly **Research and Development and Noise Reduction**, show **high volatility**, suggesting challenges in maintaining consistent long-term funding, especially in the field of **Radiation Protection with its extreme spikes in funding changes**.
 Regionally, **Prague** receives the **largest share**, while **Karlovy Vary Region** has the **least funding**, but **many expenditures are unassigned**, signaling limitations in assessing true regional allocation.

 # Insights